hepplerj/jasonheppler.org/content/page/low-impact.md

 <h1 class="manifesto">Low <span>Impact</span> Website</h1>

 This is a low-impact website.
 The internet is dirty: it requires electricity, which in turn generates carbon emissions contributing to climate change.
 The Internet is responsible for [3.7% of the world's carbon emissions](https://www.theguardian.com/environment/2010/aug/12/carbon-footprint-internet) due to the amount of electricity required to run data transfer centers around the world.
+Read more about [the challenges of deriving these caluclations and why it matters](https://sustainablewebdesign.org/calculating-digital-emissions/).

 My goal here is to create a light-weight website that reduces data transfer.
 To achieve this, it follows the following principles: